Reaching and teaching today’s youth with the Good News has proven to be a significant challenge involving a number of factors.

 Just as important as the message is the medium in which the message is delivered.
 This is nothing new to Christians or Catholics!
 As the famous educator John Wooden put it, “failure is not fatal, but failure to change might be!”

-In conclusion, embracing digital tech for catechesis is not as much about changing the ways we teach our students as it is about changing the ways we reach our students.
+Embracing digital tech for Catholic faith formation is not as much about changing the ways we teach our students as it is about changing the ways we reach our students.
 By utilizing the same tools our children use outside the classroom for communication, socialization, and entertainment we can attract and engage them inside the classroom.
 All it takes is a new mindset and willingness to try something new.